lifeiscontent/realworld/api/docs/feature-development/model.md

 > You might be wondering why did we return `none` here?
 >
-> let's talk about that, generally speaking, its quite often you fight `nil` in ruby, in this case, if we were to get `nil` back it would just be messy conditional logic where ever we used this method.
-So rather than dealing with that, we return an empty active record collection to circumvent the need to deal with `nil`.
-This is a pretty good pattern to follow especially when creating custom class methods in models.
+> let's talk about that. its quite often you fight `nil` in ruby, in this case, if we were to get `nil` back it would just be messy conditional logic where ever we used this method.
+So rather than dealing with `nil`, we return an empty active record collection to circumvent it.
+This is a pretty good pattern to follow especially when creating custom class methods in models because it allows you to chain methods together on the class.
 >
 > Next, we hook into our join table we mentioned earlier `taggings` and where we have `taggings` that have the tags we passed in, we return the articles, but again, only the `distinct` articles, if we didn't do that, we'd have a total of `9` coming back.
 >